adorableteio/WoWS-Mod-Arashi/README.md

 ```
 *Folder inside of 'bin' may vary each updates.
 Paste mod folders into newest(or the highest number) folder.*

-*※Not tested on Lesta/CN/Steam Client.*
+*※Mod might not working properly on Lesta/CN/Steam Client.*